 Mr. Halsey frequently appears before environmental agencies on regulatory and permitting matters for industrial and developer clients including the nation's largest solid waste company.
 He coordinates wetlands and endangered species permitting and complex land use matters in highly regulated environments throughout the State of Florida.
 In addition, he regularly advises corporate clients and financial institutions on environmental risks associated with business transactions.

-He is the former chairman of the Environmental and Land Use Law Section of the Florida Bar.
+He is the head of the White & Case LLP Environmental Practice Group and the former chairman of the Environmental and Land Use Law Section of the Florida Bar.
 In 1990, Mr. Halsey was the recipient of The Florida Bar President's Pro Bono Service Award for his legal work on behalf of children in foster care.

 Bars and Courts